XChainWatcher: Monitoring and Identifying Attacks in Cross-Chain Bridges: Evaluation Methodology

 \subsubsection{Nomad Bridge}

 The Nomad bridge supports six blockchains.
-We selected the most active blockchains in terms of bridge usage: Ethereum ($\mathcal{S}$) and Moonbeam ($\mathcal{T}$).
-The bridge operates based on fraud proofs \cite{nomad_bridge}.
-A set of relayers transfers state proofs between blockchains.
-Watchers are off-chain parties with a predefined time window to challenge the relayed data.
+We select the most active blockchains in terms of bridge usage: Ethereum ($\mathcal{S}$) and Moonbeam ($\mathcal{T}$).
+The bridge operates based on fraud proofs \cite{nomad_bridge} -- i.e., a set of relayers transfers state proofs between blockchains, and the watchers (which are off-chain parties) have a predefined time window to challenge the relayed data.
 The data is optimistically accepted if no challenge is received within this window.
 According to the project documentation, this time window was set to $30$ minutes~\cite{nomad_optimistic_period} during the selected time frame.
-The main bridge contract (\AddrHref{https://moonscan.io/address/0xd3dfd3ede74e0dcebc1aa685e151332857efce2d}{0xd3dfd3ede74e0dcebc1aa685e151332857efce2d}) on Moonbeam was deployed on January 11, 2022 ($t_1$).
-Hence, there is no $t_0$.
+The main bridge contract on Moonbeam was deployed on January 11, 2022 ($t_1$).
+Since we start our analysis on this date, there is no $t_0$ ($t_0 = t_1$).
 The Nomad bridge was exploited on August 2, 2022, causing the bridge contracts to be paused until December 15, 2022.
 After this date, new transactions depositing tokens into the bridge on Ethereum started being reissued.
-We only collect withdrawals in Ethereum in $]t_2;t_3]$ to match the multiple withdrawal requests performed on Moonbeam in $[t_1;t_2]$ that did not complete.
+In $]t_2;t_3]$ we only collect withdrawals in Ethereum to match all the withdrawal requests performed on Moonbeam in $[t_1;t_2]$ that did not complete.